Chapter 4: Safety-Wise

 Responsibilities of the Volunteer: Girl Scout Safety Guidelines

 Every adult in Girl Scouting is responsible for the physical and

 emotional safety of girls, and we all demonstrate that by agreeing to

 - Follow the Safety Activity Checkpoints.
 Instructions for staying safe while participating in activities are detailed in the Safety Activity Checkpoints,

-available from your council.
+available from Manitou Council.
 Read the checkpoints, follow them, and

 share them with other volunteers, parents, and girls before engaging in